 In regular software development/design, User Stories are called “Use Cases” and “User Models” are called “Roles”.

-Express these six user stories in English, using no more than three sentences each.
+Express these six user stories in English.

 Do not feel restricted because you are entering these stories in a table.
 Feel free to write a long story.
 This is not the place where you want to be brief.